 Do you have time in the next couple weeks to meet up for a chat? (ask)

-This can be reworked and used also for your website, for example.
+This can be reworked and used on your website, for example.

 Lesson #6: Find Your Specific Customer Segment (Customer Slicing)

-If your customer segment is too broad and if you’re saying “yes” to every potential request you’re spreading yourself too thin.
-You don’t need more features, you need more feature’s removal.
+If your customer segment is too broad and if you’re saying “yes” to every potential request, you’re spreading yourself too thin.
+You don’t need more features, you need more of the opposite: removing features.

 Or in other words, you can’t serve everyone.
 Especially in the beginning.
 You need to first figure out the group of people who are most likely to buy your product.
 Once you know, think about where you can find them.
 At health food stores?
-Hanging online on health forums or Facebook?
-Search.
+Hanging out online in health forums or Facebook?
+Simply search.

 Getting specific about who your ideal customers are is allowing you to filter out all the noise and properly schedule your time.
 You will know exactly who to talk to, what to implement, and how to really solve the problem these guys are experiencing.

-This is called Customer Slicing.
-You’re basically drilling down into a specific group of people to find what they really want and is it going to be rewarding to build a business around them.
-Also, by getting specific, it becomes easier to find these group of people.
+This is called customer slicing.
+You’re basically drilling down into a specific group of people to find what they really want/need and is it going to be rewarding to build a business around the problem.
+Also, by getting specific, it becomes easier to find this particular group of people.
 For instance, it’s a lot easier to find where vegans reside instead of searching for the generic “for people who want to be healthy.”

-Tighten your segment: You can’t build a product for everyone.
+- Tighten your segment: You can’t build a product for everyone.
 You need to get specific.
 Narrow down your options.
 Find out a group of people you want to serve and focus on them.
+Don’t be a generalist.
+Become specialist.

-Create a list of 3 big Q’s: You need to be prepared before meeting potential customers.
+- Create a list of 3 big questions: You need to be prepared before meeting potential customers.
 Figure out 3 big questions and write them down.
 It will be a lot easier to steer the conversation in the right direction if you’ve created guidelines beforehand.

-Critical questions: Every time you talk to someone, you should be asking a question which has the potential to completely destroy your currently imagined business.
-This way you can prepare yourself for the worst or simply ditch your current idea.
+- Critical questions: Every time you talk to someone, you should be asking a question that has the potential to completely destroy your currently imagined business.
+This way you can prepare yourself for the worst or simply ditch your current idea – and focus on something else.

-Create a landing page: Before you quit your job and start your desired business, you can create a simple landing page.
+- Create a landing page: Before you quit your job and start your desired business, you can create a simple landing page.
 Describe what you’re going to do, your value proposition, and collect emails.
 But don’t just stop there.
 Once you gain leads, reach out to those users and talk to them.
+This is the easiest way to (mom) test your idea.

 Commentary And My Personal Takeaway

 The Mom Test is an amazingly simple, down-to-earth guide on how to talk to your customers before building your “thing.”
-It’s full of specific examples of good and bad approaches, and reasons why a certain approach is good or bad.
-It’s probably the best book about validating startup ideas.
+It’s full of specific examples of what is a good approach to validate your idea as well as what is a bad approach.
+Simply put, this book will save you a lot of money by not working on the wrong thing.

-The main thing I learned from The Mom Test – though it’s really hard to point only one – is this: Ask people for their honest advice without mentioning your idea and don’t talk while they’re speaking.
+The main thing I have learned from The Mom Test – though it’s really hard to point only one – is this: Ask people for their honest advice without mentioning your idea and don’t talk while they’re speaking.
+Learn to listen more.